ilanitb16/Facebook-Group-Exercise/README.md

 No specific configuration is required for the web application.
 However, ensure that the backend server is running and accessible at the specified API endpoints.

 ## Running the Application
-To start the web application, navigate to the server directory and run:
+To start the web application, navigate to the server `cd server` directory and execute:
 ```
+npm install dotenv
 Node index.js
 ```
 This command will start a development server, and the application will be accessible at `http://localhost:3000` by default.